yardstick17/blog-test/_posts/2019-02-01-education.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title: Education must also train one for quick, resolute and effective thinking.
-categories: [ Jekyll, tutorial ]
+categories:
+- Jekyll
+- tutorial
-image: assets/images/3.jpg
+image: "/assets/images/9.jpg"

 ---
 There are lots of powerful things you can do with the Markdown editor